QD-OLED, which is (broadly speaking) designed to blend the best qualities of both OLED and QLED, made its debut last year in this, the Sony A95K.

 The A95K of course also features Sony’s own Bravia Core service, which delivers blockbuster movies in noticeably higher quality than you get from rival services – assuming you've got the internet speeds (80Mbps+ for the maximum quality) to handle it.
 You get 10 credits that can be redeemed against films in Bravia Core when you buy your TV.

-ALLM (Auto Low Latency Mode) is supported by the A95K, as is the PS5-specific version called Auto Genre Picture Mode.
-There's unfortunately no HGiG setting or a Dolby Vision Game mode, but the A95K does support Auto HDR Tone Mapping, which allows a PS5 to detect the specific model of TV to which it’s connected and automatically select the appropriate HDR tone map.
+ALLM is supported by the A95K, as is the PS5-specific version called Auto Genre Picture Mode.
+There's unfortunately no HGiG setting or a Dolby Vision Game mode, but the A95K does support Auto HDR Tone Mapping, which allows a PS5 to detect the specific model of TV to which it’s connected and automatically select the appropriate HDR tone map – although we recommend that you manually calibrate anyway as we found the recommended settings to be just a smidge off.
 Input lag, meanwhile, measures 21ms, which is not as fast as some but will be completely imperceptible to most (if not all) gamers.

 Of course, the most exciting feature of the A95K is its QD-OLED panel, which Sony has apparently enhanced through the use of a heat diffusion sheet that distributes heat more effectively, and temperature distribution mapping that helps prevent image retention.